cennznet/CENNZnet-explorer-API/docs/block/getBlock.md

 {
     "statusCode": 400,
     "message": [
-        "extrinsic_index must be a string",
+        "block_num must be a positive number",
-        "hash must be a string"
+        "block_hash must be a string"
     ],
     "error": "Bad Request"
 }